Cynthia Olavarría: Present

 Her life flashed before her eyes the summer of 2018 after a snake bite in the middle of a photo shoot in Miami.
 “They told me the venom wouldn’t leave my body within 12 months… I thought it will leave sooner but it was worse with the months” said sobbing Miss Universe Puerto Rico 2005.

 Doctors had told her “you probably won't be the same person, you will have to use a machine in your leg, so you can be able to walk.

-Cynthia is always active on Social Media, an is well known as a Beauty, Fashion, and Lifestyle Influencer.
+Cynthia is active on Social Media, and is known as a beauty, fashion, and lifestyle Influencer.
 She's also a Social Media Manager, Pageant Consultant, and Runway Coach, on her successful online platform: "Proyecto Missma".

-In 2024 she published on Instagram that has a big announcement to make.